 Now you can make a fair comparison.

-In this case, with a 2.5x adjustment, it shows that there is steady growth in the number of webinar leads.
+In this case, a 2.5x adjustment shows a steady growth in the number of webinar leads.

 After considering all possible factors that could skew our original metric, we now have a set of metrics that we can use to determine whether our hypothetical content marketing strategy is effective or not:

-How to come up with your own sets of metrics: I understand that this isn’t the easiest thing to do, but it will get easier with practice.
+How to come up with your own sets of metrics: We understand that this isn’t the easiest thing to do, but it will get easier with practice.